 Financial aid recipients must comply with UWF's satisfactory academic progress (SAP) requirement for GPA, Completion Ratio (CR), and Maximum Time Limit (MTL).
-The complete policy is available on the financial aid website.
-Financial aid eligibility is checked at the time a student is awarded and at the end of every semester when grades are posted.
+The complete policy is available on the Financial Aid Office website.
+Financial aid eligibility is checked at the end of every semester after grades are posted.
 Minimum requirements are:

 Master's, Specialist, and Doctorate: 3.0 at all times

-Satisfactory completion means that a student must complete at least 75% of the courses in which they enroll with the following grades: A, B, C, D, and S. Unacceptable grades include F, N, U, I (incomplete), W, WF, WR, TR, V (extended incomplete) and X (audit).
+Satisfactory completion means that a student must complete at least 75% of the courses in which they enroll.
 Transfer hours from previous institutions and repeat coursework are included in the completion ratio.

 The maximum time limit for a graduate student is 150% of the program length.
 All coursework taken is included in these totals (transfer hours, repeat coursework, withdrawals, F's, etc.).
-Maximum Time Limit for a second masters is 150% of program length.
+Maximum Time Limit for a second master's degree is 150% of program length.
 Maximum Time Limit cannot be appealed.